uncosoft/mopub-unity-sdk/README.md

 To file an issue with our team please email [support@mopub.com](mailto:support@mopub.com).

-## New in This Version (5.1.0 - June 6, 2018)
+## New in This Version (5.2.0 - July 11, 2018)
-- Allow publishers to determine which users should be treated as GDPR-compliant users through the new API `ForceGdprApplicable`.
-- Loading MoPub's consent dialog is only possible when GDPR rules applies to the app.
-- Added support for AdMob's NPA mediation setting ([Issue #15](https://github.com/mopub/mopub-unity-sdk/issues/15)).
-- Fixed event name for `RewardedVideoReceivedReward` on Android ([Issue #16](https://github.com/mopub/mopub-unity-sdk/issues/16)).
-- Fixed Rewarded Video adapter class names for AdMob and UnityAds.
-- Banners now only refresh after an impression is made.
+- A new MoPub Preferences pane has been added to Unity Preferences, with optional Beta features.
+- A Beta MoPub Menu has been added, including build commands for the MoPub wrappers.
+Please see the [developer support site](https://developers.mopub.com/docs/unity/getting-started/) for details.
+- A Beta of the experimental MoPub Native Ad format has been included.
+Please see the [developer support site](https://developers.mopub.com/docs/unity/getting-started/) for details.
+- The MoPub Unity Plugin now includes versions 5.2.0 of the MoPub Android SDK and the MoPub iOS SDK.

 Please view the [MoPub Unity SDK changelog](https://github.com/mopub/mopub-unity-sdk/blob/master/CHANGELOG.md), [MoPub Android SDK changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md), and [MoPub iOS SDK changelog](https://github.com/mopub/mopub-ios-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements across releases and platforms.